 The bolt and the BCG are stained in matte black and are designed to give it that mil-spec look.
 On top of that, you have a gas key that is staked and has an extractor that includes red O-rings with springs.

-If you’re looking for a high-quality BCG at a price that you (and other budget shoppers) can afford, then you might consider the Brownells’ as the best possible choice for a BCG.
+If you’re looking for a high-quality BCG at a price that you can afford, then you might consider the Brownells’ as the best possible choice for a BCG.

 You deserve a BCG that will help your .300 Blackout rifle function properly.
 At the same time, you want one that won’t suck the life out of your bank account.
-Of all the budget BCGs, the Brownells brand BCG may be the best of them all.
+This Brownells' brand BCG may be the best for a variety of users.

 As expected, we found this to be one of the best, most affordable BCGs for .300 Blackout owners.
 This is not a “you get what you pay for” kind of BCG.
 You’re getting more than what you pay for.